arifhidayatullahmitrais/learning-udemy-design-patterns-using-typescript/README.md

 * Single Responsibility: A class should have only one reason to change
 * Open Close: (class, module, function, etc.) should be open for extension, but closed for modification.
+* Liskov Substitution: if S is a subtype of T, then objects of type T maybe replaced with object of type S (Does this mean override parent method?)
+  (On my understanding of the code example its implementation of polymorphism) Result from asking AI: ist close related as: Polymorphism is How, while Liskov substitution is When and Why